-In Monday’s reader mailbag, I answered a question from Tammy on the drawbacks of self-employment.
+In Ask the Simple Dollar, I answered a question from Tammy on the drawbacks of self-employment.
 In my answer, I said that this could honestly be a lengthy article on its own.

 Whenever I try to tackle big broad questions like that in a fairly short mailbag answer, I usually end up getting questions from readers, and this was no different.
 People wanted to know many things about the ins and outs of self employment and working from home.
 How does one stay motivated?
 How does one stay focused?
 How does one maintain professional contacts?
 How does one build a “line” between personal and professional life?